-E-bikes are allowed on designated regional and open space trails in the plains.
-E-bikes are prohibited on all other county open space trails.
+Class 1 and 2 e-bikes are allowed on designated regional and open space trails in the plains.
+E-bikes are prohibited on foothills and mountain trails.

 E-bikes on Open Space

 E-bikes are prohibited in the foothills and mountains which includes the following parks and trails: